 THE IMPORTANCE OF LGBT+ ALLIES IN FOOTBALL FANDOM

 This article was originally published in the OUT!
 Good Practice Handbook on Fighting Homophobia & Empowering LGBT+ Stakeholders in Football.
-To learn more about OUT!, visit the website.
-You can also read and/or download the handbook online.
+To learn more about OUT!, you can read and/or download the handbook online.

 In recent years, an increasing number of fans have become actively engaged in the fight against discrimination based on sexuality and gender identity in football.